menupicket/webhook-notifier/documents/sytem_design.md

 ### 3. Architecture selection
 - Monolith vs Microservices: We chose a microservices architecture to enable independent scaling and technology choices per component, accepting increased complexity in service coordination and deployment management.

-- Event-driven vs Synchronous: Selected event-driven architecture for webhook processing to ensure system resilience and scalability, trading off immediate consistency for eventual consistency in some scenarios.-
+- Event-driven vs Synchronous: Selected event-driven architecture for webhook processing to ensure system resilience and scalability, trading off immediate consistency for eventual consistency in some scenarios.

 ## II.
 Requirements
 ### 1. Functional requirements
-- **Subscriber Management**: Complete CRUD operations for subscriber data with validation and deduplication
+- **Subscriber Management**: Allow to create and list subscribers.
-- **Webhook Delivery**: Real-time event notifications with configurable endpoints and event types
+- **Webhook Delivery**: Real-time event notifications with configurable endpoints and event types.
-- **Retry Mechanisms**: Intelligent retry logic for failed webhook deliveries with exponential backoff
+- **Retry Mechanisms**: Intelligent retry logic for failed webhook deliveries with exponential backoff.
-- **Multi-tenant Architecture**: Complete data isolation between customer accounts
+- **Multi-tenant Architecture**: Complete data isolation between customer accounts.
-- **Audit Logging**: Comprehensive logging of all API operations and administrative actions

 ### 2. Non-Functional Requirements
 - **Reliability**: A retry mechanism should be in place in case the system fails or there are networking issues from integration partners.
-- **Scalability**: Support for 10,000+ concurrent users and 1M+ webhook deliveries per hour.
+- **Scalability**: The workers should be horizontally scalable depending on events' volume and traffic.
 - **Fairness**: Prevent large accounts from monopolizing system resources.
 - **Data Consistency**: ACID compliance for critical operations, eventual consistency acceptable for webhook delivery.
-- **Availability**: 99.9% uptime with automated failover capabilities.

 In this design, I did allow system to have **some limitations**:
 - **Authentication Support**: Dual authentication mechanisms supporting both OAuth2 for partner integrations and API keys for private integrations are not in the scope of this design document.
 - **No Order Guarantee**: system does not guarantee any order for webhook events.
-- **Handle HTTP/S communication only**: sending webhooks in any other type of communication manner (e.g., send to queue, TCP, etc.) will not be supported.

 ## III.
 High level archtecture
 ### 1. High-level architecture diagram